lmh0921/lmh0921.github.io/_pages/about.md

-Now I’m a first year Ph.D. student in Computer Science at Université Grenoble Alpes with Chinese Government Scholarship.
+Now I’m a Ph.D. student in Computer Science at Université Grenoble Alpes, starting from Oct.01, 2020, with Chinese Government Scholarship.

 My current interests include natural language processing and information retrieval.